Race Claims

 5. To compel relief, the case goes to court — the EEOC can sue, or issue a right-to-sue letter so the worker can.

-Tennessee — THRC
+Tennessee — no state agency

 The contrast that's easy to miss: the EEOC investigates and conciliates, but compelling relief generally takes a court.
 In Tennessee, the federal charge is the route Thurgood works through.